The following is a list of awards we expect to offer at the 2018 Fraser Valley Regional Science Fair.

 To be awarded to a Grade 11 or 12 student who has developed a science and technology project focused on areas of strategic importance such as human health, forestry, fisheries, agriculture, bioenergy, mining, and the environment.

 To be awarded to an outstanding junior or intermediate project related to land, aquatic or marine environment reclamation and/or rehabilitation.

-The recipients of the awards listed below will be selected from the British Columbia students' projects that participate at the CWSF and will be announced following the CWSF.
+The recipients of the awards listed below will be selected from the British Columbia students' projects that participate at the CWSF.
+The winners will be announced following the CWSF.
 All students attending the CWSF are automatically eligible.
 Nominations are not required.